 This section is all about competitive training, so if you’re looking to train your Banjo & Kazooie amiibo to perform well in tournaments, read on!
 If you’d rather train it up as a Raid Boss, scroll down just a little farther, where you’ll find a dedicated training section.
 Now then, when training Banjo & Kazooie, your best movement option is walking.
 No need to jump, dash, or roll — stay away from these three maneuvers, and your FP will perform even better against AI opponents.
 It’s also important to note that Banjo & Kazooie should remain on-stage at all times, as their recovery moves aren’t reliable enough to warrant edgeguarding.
 In descending order of priority, here are all the moves you should focus on during training:

 - Neutral aerial: Be careful with this one, as if you use it too often, the FP might as well.
 Use neutral aerial to land every once in a while.
-We’re trying to activate the AI’s hard-coded combo of neutral air to grab without teaching it to spam neutral air by itself.
+It serves no other purpose here.

 Raid Boss Training